niketanpansare/model_zoo/caffe/vision/lenet/mnist/README.md

 Lenet is a simple convolutional neural network, proposed by Yann LeCun in 1998.
 It has 2 convolutions/pooling and fully connected layer.
 Similar to Caffe, the network has been modified to add dropout.
 For more detail, please see http://yann.lecun.com/exdb/lenet/

 # Example

+  1. Install mlextend: `pip install mlextend`
+  2. Download nn library and SystemML.jar  in the current directory.
+(This step will not be required when PR is merged and you install SystemML through pip)
+  3. Invoke pyspark shell: `pyspark --master local[*] --driver-class-path SystemML.jar`

 ```python
 # Download the MNIST dataset